 Lofty AI approach

-We’ve found that focusing on a residential property's surrounding neighborhood, rather than the property itself, gives us a better representation of what a property is actually worth.
+At Lofty AI, we have found that focusing on a residential property's surrounding neighborhood, rather than the property itself, gives us a better representation of what a property is actually worth.

 Almost all AVM's (Automated Valuation Models) in the real estate tech space, including the Zestimate, are focused exclusively on property specific features and comps.
-They're basing their models on property features and pictures of the property that were updated the last time it was sold, which could have been 10 years ago, to predict what the home should sell for today.
+They are basing their models on property features and pictures of the property that were updated the last time it was sold, which could have been 10 years ago, to predict what the home should sell for today.

+Our AVM gives clear and concise results, as well as a rating out of five.
+The higher the rating, the more money the property should sell for above its listing price.
 We use our AVM to score every approved property on our real estate investment app via the scale below:

 Read These Next